 When we talk about finding a “tribe,” we’re really referring to a group of people who reflect core values and qualities we hope to possess ourselves.
 Just like our friends or partners, your tribe will inspire you to discover your best self.
 If you don’t have an inner tribe, finding one probably feels impossible.
 While it does require effort and authenticity, finding your inner tribe is possible no matter your stage in life.

 • Self-Reflect- First think about what types of qualities you want from your inner tribe.
 What are your goals?
 What activities do you wish you did more?
 What are your favorite hobbies?
 By focusing on these desired qualities, you’ll be able to identify them more quickly when they present themselves in different people.

-• Try New Things- Sometimes our inner tribe have qualities or talents we wish we had.
+• Try New Things- Sometimes our inner tribe has qualities or talents we wish we had.
 To identify with these qualities ourselves, we have to do things we’ve never tried.
-You might consider taking a new class, trying a new hobby or attending a concert or show.
+You might consider taking a new class, trying a new hobby, or attending a concert or show.
 By trying new things, we open ourselves up to new friendships.

 • Live Out of Your Comfort Zone- When we’re comfortable, yet not fulfilled, we haven’t reached our potential.
 If we consistently push ourselves out of our comfort zones, we put ourselves in positions to learn from others and create meaningful relationships with those we might not meet otherwise.